LCTyrell/CogRobotics_Resources/Datasets.md

 * [Interactive Gibson Environment](http://svl.stanford.edu/gibson2/) - Stanford.
 Large Scale Virtualized Interactive Environment for Learning Robot Manipulation and Navigation.

+* [AI2-THOR](https://ai2thor.allenai.org/) is built and maintained by the Allen Institute for Artificial Intelligence.
+With a dedicated team of researchers and software engineers, the AI2-THOR project is uniquely positioned for long-term growth alongside a vibrant open-source development community.

 ## Vision-Based Robotic Manipulation Datasets

 * [Multiview Pouring Dataset](https://sites.google.com/site/brainrobotdata/home/multiview-pouring) - Google Brain.
 This dataset contains a variety of people pouring liquids into containers, taken from multiple angles, which can be used to learn representations of the abstract task of pouring for robot learning.